ethibodeau0825/ProjectOpis/README.md

 **_Instructions_**

   Use *cd* to move between rooms.
 Using ls tells you the contents of the directory or lets you see the direct names of the items in the room.
-The command to look around in the room is "./observe_*RoomName*", as it offers a more in-depth explanation of what is in the room.
+The command to look around in the room is "cat observe_*RoomName*", as it offers a more in-depth explanation of what is in the room.
 Further instructions of usable commands are given as you progress.